All Episodes

 That's it.

-Now Miden do.
+Now mine do.

-Mine do want to stay in my life, and I want to stay in their life.
+Mine do want to stay in my life and I want to stay in their life.

-So we have a separate very good relationship.
+So we have a separate, very good relationship.

 But they don't, you know, they don't live with me, but they're also a certain age.

-Uh and the second thing is that I always saw it as a package deal.
+And the second thing is that I always saw it as a package deal.

-As much as they want, it's up to them, right?
+It's up to them, right?

 It's always up to them.